phucmbh/blog/README.md

 ## Key Features

 1. **Modern Blog Editor** - Utilizes Editor JS for a contemporary blogging experience.
-2. **Google Authentication** - Enables seamless user authentication for a hassle-free login experience.
-3. **Dynamic Blog Pages** - Each blog is displayed on dynamic URLs for easy sharing and access.
+2. **Dynamic Blog Pages** - Each blog is displayed on dynamic URLs for easy sharing and access.
-4. **Search Page** - Easily search for blogs and other users using the intuitive search functionality.
+3. **Search Page** - Easily search for blogs and other users using the intuitive search functionality.
-5. **Dedicated Users Profile** - Every user has a dedicated profile showcasing their social links and written blogs.
-6. **Dashboard** - Efficiently manage your blogs, whether they are published or still in draft mode.
+4. **Dashboard** - Efficiently manage your blogs, whether they are published or still in draft mode.
-7. **Blog Post Analytics** - Gain insights into your blog's performance with analytics data that is editable and deletable.
+5. **Blog Post Analytics** - Gain insights into your blog's performance with analytics data that is ditable and deletable.
-8. **Interactive Features** - Engage with other users through likes, comments, and a nested comment system for detailed discussions.
+6. **Interactive Features** - Engage with other users through likes, comments, and a nested comment system for detailed discussions.
-9. **Notifications** - Stay updated with real-time notifications for every interaction on the site.
+7. **Notifications** - Stay updated with real-time notifications for every interaction on the site.
-10. **Profile Editing** - Customize your profile by updating social links, bio, username, and change your login password effortlessly.
+8. **Profile Editing** - Customize your profile by updating social links, bio, username, and change your login password effortlessly.
-11. **Mobile Responsive** - Enjoy a seamless experience on any device with a modern design and subtle fade-in animations on pages.

 ## Screenshots